20 reasons why your emails go to spam (+ how to fix it)

 What spam filters are and why we should avoid them

-Email service providers use spam filters to sort through emails and automatically identify potential spam.
-Their primary objective is to ensure that recipients don’t get targeted by fraudulent or malicious emails, but a lot of regular, well-meaning emails often get sent to the spam folder because they don’t follow proper email protocol.
+These providers utilize spam filters to sort through emails and automatically identify potential spam.
+While their primary objective is to ensure that recipients don’t get targeted by fraudulent or malicious emails, a lot of regular, well-meaning emails often get sent to the spam folder because they don’t follow proper email protocol.

 how does a spam filter work